 The Academy has a pool of accompanists for auditions in London.
 There is no charge for using an Academy accompanist, and you will be allocated a rehearsal with them in your warm-up time immediately before your audition.

-Piano Accompaniment candidates should consult the Piano Accompaniment audition page for guidance.
+Ensemble Piano candidates should consult the Ensemble Piano audition page for guidance.

 Please note, it’s not possible for us to arrange additional rehearsal time before the audition date, allocate accompanists in advance, or receive music copies in advance.

 We do not require advance notice of your programme, but if you are not bringing standard repertoire please remember that technically challenging accompaniments can be difficult to master in the rehearsal time allocated before your audition.

 When you arrive for your audition, you will be given practice time, usually at least 20 minutes immediately before your audition.
 If you would like more practice time beforehand, here is a list of commercial practice facilities in London:

 142 Edgware Road, Marble Arch, London W2 2DZ